Active Darcy's Law

-Here, we study the cooperative effect of disorderly active flows on pressure-driven transport through porous materials of fixed obstacles \correctText{}{(\fig{fig:passFlow}a)}.
-We find that\correctText{}{,} when biased due to \correctText{}{weak} external pressure gradients, \correctText{local energy injection enhances global fluid transport.
-Interestingly, this}{activity positively enhances global drift, even in the active turbulence limit.
-This} effect endures \correctText{when}{as} the number density of obstacles is increased, resulting in \correctText{an}{} undiminished kinetic energy despite \correctText{the}{} increased dissipative drag\correctText{}{---}suggesting active flows autonomously fill the available porous length scales. \correctText{We find activity $\act$ contributes positively to the global drift, even in the active turbulence limit.}{} The active auxiliary flux increases with \correctText{the}{} pressure gradient and is non-monotonic with activity, possessing an optimal activity.
+Here, we study the cooperative effect of disorderly active flows on pressure-driven transport through porous materials of fixed obstacles (\fig{fig:passFlow}a).
+We find that, when biased due to weak external pressure gradients, activity positively enhances global drift, even in the active turbulence limit.
+This effect endures as the number density of obstacles is increased, resulting in undiminished kinetic energy despite increased dissipative drag---suggesting active flows autonomously fill the available porous length scales.
+The active auxiliary flux increases with pressure gradient and is non-monotonic with activity, possessing an optimal activity.
 We conclude that the flux of active fluids through porous media are described by a modified Darcy's law.